 What is sinusitis?

 Sinusitis is when the hollow spaces in the bones of your face become inflamed.
-Your body will normally overcome the cause of inflammation within two and a half weeks without the need for medical treatment.
+Your body will normally overcome the cause of inflammation in about 3 weeks without the need for medical treatment.

 See your GP if:

 - your symptoms are severe or getting worse